V4Fire/Client/src/core/data/README.md

 #### Custom request function

 To create a request all providers use the `core/request` module.
-And if you need to provide some extra parameters of request, such as "contentType", you can specify a factory for making these requests using the special overload of the request function.
+And if you need to provide some extra parameters of request, such as "contentType", you can specify a factory to make these requests using the special overload of the request function.

 ```js
 import request from 'core/request';